Decriminalizing people who use drugs in B.C.

 It will help reduce the barriers and stigma that prevent people from accessing life-saving supports and services.
 Substance use is a public health matter, not a criminal justice issue.

-Health Canada granted an exemption from the Controlled Drugs and Substances Act to the Province of B.C.
+Health Canada granted an exemption under the Controlled Drugs and Substances Act to the Province of B.C.
 This is effective from January 31, 2023 to January 31, 2026.

-Under this exemption, adults (18 years and older) in B.C. are not going to be arrested or charged for possessing small amounts of certain illegal drugs for personal use.
+Under this exemption, adults (18 years and older) in B.C. are not arrested or charged for possessing small amounts of certain illegal drugs for personal use.
 The illegal drugs covered by the exemption are:

 - Opioids (such as heroin, morphine, and fentanyl)

 Adults found in personal possession of any combination of these illegal drugs that adds up to a combined total of 2.5 grams or less are not subject to arrest or criminal charges and the drugs are not seized.
 Instead, they are offered information about health and social supports.
 This includes support with making a referral to local treatment and recovery services, if requested.